Beck Bode LLC Purchases 366 Shares of Rockwell Automation, Inc. (NYSE:ROK)

-Beck Bode LLC increased its position in Rockwell Automation, Inc. (NYSE:ROK) by 6.3% during the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 6,206 shares of the industrial products company’s stock after purchasing an additional 366 shares during the period.
-Beck Bode LLC’s holdings in Rockwell Automation were worth $1,825,000 at the end of the most recent reporting period.
+Beck Bode LLC increased its position in Rockwell Automation, Inc. (NYSE:ROK) by 6.3% in the third quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The firm owned 6,206 shares of the industrial products company’s stock after acquiring an additional 366 shares during the quarter.
+Beck Bode LLC’s holdings in Rockwell Automation were worth $1,825,000 at the end of the most recent quarter.

-Other institutional investors have also recently made changes to their positions in the company.
-NewEdge Wealth LLC lifted its stake in Rockwell Automation by 9.4% during the 2nd quarter.
-NewEdge Wealth LLC now owns 30,880 shares of the industrial products company’s stock valued at $8,832,000 after acquiring an additional 2,641 shares during the period.
-Bessemer Group Inc. lifted its stake in Rockwell Automation by 170.5% during the 2nd quarter.
-Bessemer Group Inc. now owns 4,430 shares of the industrial products company’s stock valued at $1,268,000 after acquiring an additional 2,792 shares during the period.
-Huntington National Bank lifted its stake in Rockwell Automation by 4.9% during the 2nd quarter.
-Huntington National Bank now owns 236,511 shares of the industrial products company’s stock valued at $67,647,000 after acquiring an additional 11,119 shares during the period.
-PVG Asset Management Corp bought a new position in Rockwell Automation during the 2nd quarter valued at about $420,000.
-Finally, Blueshift Asset Management LLC lifted its stake in Rockwell Automation by 35.1% during the 2nd quarter.
-Blueshift Asset Management LLC now owns 10,674 shares of the industrial products company’s stock valued at $3,053,000 after acquiring an additional 2,775 shares during the period.
+Several other hedge funds have also recently added to or reduced their stakes in the company.
+FFT Wealth Management LLC bought a new stake in Rockwell Automation during the second quarter valued at approximately $25,000.
+Monetary Management Group Inc. bought a new stake in shares of Rockwell Automation in the 2nd quarter worth approximately $27,000.
+SRS Capital Advisors Inc. bought a new stake in shares of Rockwell Automation in the 2nd quarter worth approximately $37,000.
+Psagot Investment House Ltd. purchased a new position in shares of Rockwell Automation in the second quarter worth $50,000.
+Finally, Total Clarity Wealth Management Inc. purchased a new position in shares of Rockwell Automation in the third quarter worth $50,000.
 Institutional investors own 77.49% of the company’s stock.

 Rockwell Automation (NYSE:ROK) last posted its earnings results on Tuesday, November 2nd.
-The industrial products company reported $2.33 earnings per share (EPS) for the quarter, beating the consensus estimate of $2.17 by $0.16.
-Rockwell Automation had a return on equity of 47.68% and a net margin of 19.41%.
-The company had revenue of $1.81 billion for the quarter, compared to analyst estimates of $1.90 billion.
-During the same quarter in the previous year, the firm earned $1.87 earnings per share.
-The firm’s quarterly revenue was up 15.1% compared to the same quarter last year.
-As a group, sell-side analysts expect that Rockwell Automation, Inc. will post 10.71 EPS for the current year.
+The industrial products company reported $2.33 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $2.17 by $0.16.
+The business had revenue of $1.81 billion for the quarter, compared to analysts’ expectations of $1.90 billion.
+Rockwell Automation had a net margin of 19.41% and a return on equity of 47.68%.
+The business’s revenue for the quarter was up 15.1% compared to the same quarter last year.
+During the same quarter in the prior year, the business earned $1.87 EPS.
+On average, equities analysts expect that Rockwell Automation, Inc. will post 10.71 EPS for the current fiscal year.

-The firm also recently declared a quarterly dividend, which will be paid on Friday, December 10th.
-Shareholders of record on Monday, November 15th will be issued a $1.12 dividend.
+The business also recently announced a quarterly dividend, which will be paid on Friday, December 10th.
+Shareholders of record on Monday, November 15th will be paid a dividend of $1.12 per share.
+The ex-dividend date of this dividend is Friday, November 12th.
 This represents a $4.48 annualized dividend and a yield of 1.27%.
-The ex-dividend date is Friday, November 12th.
-This is an increase from Rockwell Automation’s previous quarterly dividend of $1.07.
-Rockwell Automation’s dividend payout ratio (DPR) is currently 38.65%.
+This is a boost from Rockwell Automation’s previous quarterly dividend of $1.07.
+Rockwell Automation’s dividend payout ratio is currently 38.65%.

 Rockwell Automation, Inc engages in the provision of industrial automation and information services.
 It operates through the following segments: Architecture and Software, and Control Products and Solutions .
 The Architecture and Software segment contains hardware, software, and communication components of its integrated control and information architecture which are capable of controlling the customer’s industrial processes and connecting with their business enterprise.